World's Ugliest Dog Contest: 2019

 Scamp the Tramp, a mutt with unkempt hair that grows into dreadlocks and stubby legs and who was rescued from the streets in Compton, California, won the 2019 contest; his owner, Yvonne Morones, also owned Nana when she won the contest.

 The People's Choice award went to Meatloaf, a bulldog with protruding teeth from Sacramento, California.

 2020–2021

-Due to the COVID-19 pandemic, the 2020 and 2021 competitions were cancelled.
+Due to the COVID-19 pandemic, the 2020 and 2021 competitions were canceled.

 2022

-Mr. Happy Face, a hairless Chinese crested-Chihuahua mix, who was adopted from a shelter in Arizona after being rescued from a hoarder's house, won the 2022 competition.
+Mr. Happy Face, a 17-year-old hairless Chinese Crested-Chihuahua mix who was adopted from a shelter in Arizona after being rescued from a hoarder's house, won the 2022 competition.

+2023

+The 2023 competition winner was Scooter, a seven-year-old Chinese Crested with reversed hind legs who uses a mobility cart.
+Scooter was adopted from Saving Animals From Euthanasia in Tucson, Arizona.

+2024

+Wild Thang, an eight-year-old Pekingese from Coos Bay, Oregon, was the 2024 winner.
+Wild Thang, whose prominent features include extremely long and unkempt hair, has competed in the competition five times; surviving distemper at a young age caused his teeth not to grow in, so that his tongue protrudes.

 Television and film

 Animal Planet has sponsored the event and broadcast the show on television for several years.
 In the 2009 contest, the event included celebrity judges such as Jon Provost ("Timmy" on the 1950s television show Lassie) as well as an Ugly is the New Beautiful Fashion Show featuring models and adoptable rescue dogs.
 Hosts rotate each year.
 In 2013, syndicated radio hosts Bob & Sheri hosted the show.

 In 2011, the contest was the subject of an hour-long indie documentary entitled Worst in Show, produced by Don Lewis and John Beck.